jgallen23/clientside/docs/index.md

 #ClientSide

 Clientside is a tool for converting a node.js library (CommonJS) into a library that is compatible in the browser.
-It will parse your library, finding all dependencies, wrap all files in a closure, concatinate them and replace all require() calls with variable references.
+It will parse your library, find all its dependencies, wrap all files in a closure, concatinate them and replace all require() calls with variable references.

 *Note this is still an early release, so it might not work in every case.
 If you run into an issue, please add it [here](https://github.com/jgallen23/clientside/issues).*